-For the Community, the transition period will not exceed 10 years.
+For the European Union, the transition period should not exceed 10 years.

-For the ACP side, a transitional period, compatible with the objectives of the Cotonou Agreement and WTO rules, will be applied in a flexible way, to take into account specific constraints of the ACP countries concerned, but should not in principle exceed 15 years.
+For the ACP side, a transition period, compatible with the objectives of the Cotonou Agreement, its successor agreement and WTO rules, will be applied in a flexible way, to take into account specific constraints of the ACP countries concerned, but should not in principle exceed 15 years.

-ACP countries belonging to an EPA will undertake to apply at least the same arrangements between them as they apply to the Community.
+ACP countries belonging to an EPA will undertake to apply at least the same arrangements between them as they apply to the European Union.

-The EPAs will reconfirm the commitments related to services made under the terms of Article 42 of the Cotonou Agreement and the relevant provisions of its successor agreement, once applicable.
+EPAs will reconfirm the commitments related to services made under the Cotonou Agreement and the relevant provisions of its successor agreement, once applicable.

-B. Practical arrangements
+4.2.
+Practical arrangements